Golden Light Photography Jamaica

 Can you photograph our family at our resort in Jamaica?

 Yes.
 I photograph family sessions at all major Jamaica resorts.
-Some properties charge a vendor access fee for outside photographers.
-I know each resort's policy and will advise you clearly before booking so there are no surprises.
-I am a preferred vendor at Half Moon, Tryall Club, Rose Hall, and Round Hill Resort.
+I am a preferred vendor at Half Moon, Tryall Club, Rose Hall, Round Hill Resort, Rockhouse Hotel, and Idle Awhile.
+For other resorts, vendor fees are advised clearly before booking.

 What is the best time of day for family photos in Jamaica?

-Golden hour, the 60 to 90 minutes before sunset, gives the warmest, most flattering light of the day and is the best time for most family sessions.
-For families with very young children who may not last until late afternoon, early morning on the beach also produces beautiful light and is cooler, quieter, and less crowded.
+Golden hour, the 60 to 90 minutes before sunset, gives the warmest, most flattering light.
+For families with very young children, early morning on the beach is often better.
+Cooler, quieter, and less crowded.

 How long does a family photography session in Jamaica take?

-Most sessions run between 60 and 90 minutes, enough time for a good range of group compositions, candid moments, and individual family pairings without anyone, especially young children, becoming tired or restless.
+Most sessions run between 60 and 90 minutes.
 Longer sessions are available for larger groups or families wanting multiple locations.

 Do you photograph large family reunions in Jamaica?